pedrocordeiro/bovespa/README.md

 ## Introduction

-This is an application for list and downlod of CVM (Commisão de Valores Mobiliários) documents, like quarter and annual balances, related to brazilian companies.
+This is an application for list and download of CVM (Commisão de Valores Mobiliários) documents, like quarter and annual balances, related to brazilian companies.

 ## Running using Composer